 I know that it does not matter if I sleep 24 hours a day or don’t sleep at all.
 That is kind of a depressing thought, but I am not really depressed.
 I am more active, working on more projects in a day than I have been on a previous day in the past year.
 If I were, I would not be working on so many things.
 I have two programming projects being worked on.
 Also, learning two programming languages unrelated to my projects and have three minor projects around the house, doing PT, stretches, and exercises.
 There are currently five articles being written for this stupid site.
 Most will probably not get finished due to not sure if they are proper for this improper website.
 I am also reading two books.
 I should be able to sleep at a decent hour, and yet, I am typing this at 5:24 am.
 I lose track of time and forget to do basic things like eat - which is a good thing in my case - who forgets to eat?

 Last Saturday, I woke up around noon and lost track of time, I know I did things that day, but I couldn’t tell you what.
 I do know I finally noticed the time Sunday morning around 4 am.
-I decided to stay up until Sunday evening in the hopes of resetting my obviously messed up internal clock.
+I decided to stay up until Sunday evening in the hopes of resetting my obviously messed-up internal clock.
 By 830 am, I was asleep!
 That should have been great, but by 10, I was awake in a panic, and this time it must have taken about an hour to fall back asleep.
 I wake around 2 am and then 5 am and finally wake up for the day at 11.
 That is still a lot of sleep, and it did make me feel good.
 Did it reset my internal clock?
 Well, I fell asleep the next night around 5 am, and it is now 5:32 am.
 So that is a no.

 One thing that keeps me from laying down is that often my heart starts pounding when I lay down.
 I don’t know if that is a medical issue, probably just anxiety.
 I am not seeing doctors anymore outside of optical, dental, and for emergencies when I crash my bike and shatter my left shoulder and ribs.
 I am just dealing with things as they come, and if it is something serious, well, in my estimation, that is a good thing and not worth getting medical help.
-Some of the issues are that I wake to an empty house and fall asleep in an empty house.
+One of the issues is that I wake in an empty house and fall asleep in an empty house.
 Day after day after day, only broken up by babysitting my granddaughter once or twice every two weeks and my weekly visit to the physical therapist.
 Other than that, silence all day.
 I think it may be untethering myself from the world, or something.
 I feel very detached from everything, even things that should bother me a lot do not - not really.
 Things are going on - actually not going on - that are very confusing and upsetting but feels like there is a thick, opaque glass between myself and the sad feelings.
 Does that make sense?

 Sleeping ‘too much’ really bothers me, to the point it is also causing issues in my mind, so I tried to see if I could limit my time asleep but still maybe get 6 hours.
 As a test, I cut the doxylamine pill in half and took the lavender pill.
 That didn’t work so well.
 It took over an hour to fall asleep and didn’t sleep for more than 4 hours.
 So, it is almost like choosing between too much and too little sleep.